openmobilityfoundation/curb-data-specification/events/README.md

 ### Event Purpose

 General purpose that the vehicle performed during its event, discernible by observation, sensors, or self-reported in company data feeds.
 New event purposes MAY be generated to reflect local curb uses, but when possible, the following well-known recommended values should be used.
 It may not always be knowable, but where it is possible this information should be conveyed.
+If multile purposes apply, then use the more descriptive/specific value.

 | `event_purpose`       | Description                                            |
 | --------------------- | ------------------------------------------------------ |